Jizi: Twentieth century accounts

-In addition, Ri Chirin, a leading North Korean historian of ancient Korea, argued that the Gija legend had been forged in Han times when the Chinese started to occupy part of Joseon.
-Most North Korean scholars have followed Ri in doubting the authenticity of Gija's migration to Joseon.
+In addition, Ri Chirin, a leading North Korean historian of ancient Korea, argued that the Kija legend had been forged in Han times when the Chinese started to occupy part of Joseon.
+Most North Korean scholars have followed Ri in doubting the authenticity of Kija's migration to Joseon.

 Modern Korean accounts

-Modern Korean scholars also deny the existence of Gija's involvement in Gija Joseon for various reasons.
-They point to the Bamboo Annals and the Confucian Analects, which were among the first works to mention Gija, but do not mention his migration to Gojoseon.
-However, some Gija enthusiasts suggest that Gija Joseon may have coexisted with Dangun, and that Gija Joseon was established at the western end of Gojoseon.
+Modern Korean scholars also deny the existence of Kija's involvement in Kija Chosŏn for various reasons.
+They point to the Bamboo Annals and the Confucian Analects, which were among the first works to mention Kija, but do not mention his migration to Gojoseon.
+However, some Kija enthusiasts suggest that Kija Chosŏn may have coexisted with Dangun, and that Kija Chosŏn was established at the western end of Gojoseon.
 This claim is mostly denied by modern Korean historians.

-In addition, detractors of the Gija Joseon theory also point out that the cultural artifacts found in the region do not appear to have Chinese origins.
+In addition, detractors of the Kija Chosŏn theory also point out that the cultural artifacts found in the region do not appear to have Chinese origins.
 An example of such an artifact is found in a Gojoseon mandolin-shaped bronze dagger.
 Its shape and bronze composition are different from similar artifacts found in China being described as "The detachable handle is a key feature for distinguishing Liaoning daggers from other Chinese daggers, which were typically produced in one piece."
-Many have also pointed out the lack of Chinese-influenced archeological remains that are supposed to have flourished during Gija's reign, further discrediting his supposed claims.

-Others have also found loopholes within the Chinese historical texts as well.
-Many historians allude to Shangshu dazhuan (尚書大傳) being the first mentioning of Gija, which was after almost 800 years of the founding of Gija Joseon.
-They claim that with the founding of bronze daggers only found in the Liaoning area and not mainland China, and the inconsistency with the dates provided in the texts, Gija's arrival to Gojoseon was a minuscule one or at most, a simple envoy visit.

-Currently, Korean historians (from both nations) reject the previously held belief of Gija's involvement in Korea and thus many high school textbooks applied these recent studies reevaluating Gija and his influence with him now only being mentioned in a foot note.
-Additionally, the 7th edition of the Korean textbooks do not mention Jizi/Gija, making China the only nation to officially support the preceding theory.
+Currently, Korean historians (from both nations) reject the previously held belief of Kija's involvement in Korea and thus many high school textbooks applied these recent studies reevaluating Kija and his influence with him now only being mentioned in a foot note.
+Additionally, the 7th edition of the Korean textbooks do not mention Jizi/Kija, making China the only nation to officially support the preceding theory.